MV Nimbin: Later incidents

-On Thursday, 9 September 1937, the Nimbin and the small tug Teven collided on the Richmond River near Coraki.
-Joseph Smith, 72, the engine driver of the tug Teven was killed, and Charles Young, a seaman on the Teven, was seriously injured.
-The Teven was towing a timber barge when the collision occurred.
-Young, who was steering, was hurled onto the barge, suffering severe injuries to the back.
-Smith, who was in charge of the engine, was crushed and flung into the water.
-His leg was smashed practically to pulp, and he was dead when picked up.

-While coming down the coast in July 1938 the Nimbin came across the coastal motor vessel Comara, which had a mechanical breakdown where a bolt had broken and some cogs were partially stripped in the engine room.
-The vessel had been just north of Seal Rocks and was fortunate to escape into Seal Rocks Bay for shelter.
-Had the Comara been farther on, shelter would not have been available, and the wind was high at the time.
-The Nimbin took the Comara in tow at Seal Rocks and brought the vessel into Newcastle during the night.
+On 9 September 1937, Nimbin and the small tug Teven collided on the Richmond River near Coraki.
+One crewman of Teven was killed, and another was seriously injured.
+Teven was towing a timber barge when the collision occurred.
+While coming down the coast in July 1938 Nimbin came across the coastal motor vessel Comara, which had a mechanical breakdown where a bolt had broken and some cogs were partially stripped in the engine room.
+Nimbin took the Comara in tow at Seal Rocks and brought the vessel into Newcastle during the night.